 - Identify flaws that could lead to potentially disastrous issues.

 - Make certain that you never miss a deadline.

 It is usually more affordable to hire an agreed surveyor to resolve disputes, however, you should remember that your neighbour will have the right to engage their own surveyor, and you will have to pay their fees.

 At Prinsegate Chartered Surveyors, we’re making party wall agreements, valuations and surveys more straightforward, useful and affordable than ever before.

-If you want expert property advice from a forward-thinking team of friendly professionals, don’t hesitate to contact us today to see how our party wall surveyors can help you with your party wall act requirements.
+If you want FREE expert property advice from a forward-thinking team of friendly professionals, don’t hesitate to contact us today to see how our party wall surveyors can help you with your party wall act requirements.